Sir Basil Scott

 M, #72753, b.
 1688, d.
 18 August 1746

-Arthur Elphinstone, 6th Lord Balmerinoch was born in 1688.1 He was the son of John Elphinstone, 4th Lord Balmerinoch and Ann Ross.1 He married Margaret Chalmers, daughter of Captain unknown Chalmers.2 He died on 18 August 1746 at Tower Hill, The City, London, England, beheaded, without issue.1 He was buried at Chapel of St. Peter ad Vincula, Tower Hill, The City, London, England.1
+Arthur Elphinstone, 6th Lord Balmerinoch was born in 1688.1 He was the son of John Elphinstone, 4th Lord Balmerinoch and Anne Rose.1 He married Margaret Chalmers, daughter of Captain unknown Chalmers.2 He died on 18 August 1746 at Tower Hill, The City, London, EnglandG, beheaded, without issue.1 He was buried at Chapel of St. Peter ad Vincula, Tower Hill, The City, London, EnglandG.1

-In 1715 he joined thew Uprising of 1715, and afterwards escaped to France, where he lived for 20 years.1 In 1744 he was one of the first to join the party of the Young Chevalier.1 He was Colonel of the 2nd troop of Horse Guards.1 He succeeded to the title of 6th Lord Balmerinoch [S., 1606] on 5 January 1746.1 He succeeded to the title of 5th Lord Coupar [S., 1607] on 5 January 1746.1 He fought in the Battle of Culloden on 16 April 1746, where he was taken prisoner.1 On 29 July 1746 he was tried for high treason, and found guilty (even though he pleaded not guilty).1 On 1 August 1746 he was attainted and sentenced to death.1
+In 1715 he joined the Uprising of 1715, and afterwards escaped to France, where he lived for 20 years.1 In 1744 he was one of the first to join the party of the Young Chevalier.1 He was Colonel of the 2nd troop of Horse Guards.1 He succeeded as the 5th Lord Coupar [S., 1607] on 5 January 1746.1 He succeeded as the 6th Lord Balmerinoch [S., 1606] on 5 January 1746.1 He fought in the Battle of Culloden on 16 April 1746, where he was taken prisoner.1 On 29 July 1746 he was tried for high treason, and found guilty (even though he pleaded not guilty.)1

-In 1715 he joined thew Uprising of 1715, and afterwards escaped to France, where he lived for 20 years.1 In 1744 he was one of the first to join the party of the Young Chevalier.1 He was Colonel of the 2nd troop of Horse Guards.1 He succeeded to the title of 6th Lord Balmerinoch [S., 1606] on 5 January 1746.1 He succeeded to the title of 5th Lord Coupar [S., 1607] on 5 January 1746.1 He fought in the Battle of Culloden on 16 April 1746, where he was taken prisoner.1 On 29 July 1746 he was tried for high treason, and found guilty (even though he pleaded not guilty).1 On 1 August 1746 he was attainted and sentenced to death.1
+In 1715 he joined the Uprising of 1715, and afterwards escaped to France, where he lived for 20 years.1 In 1744 he was one of the first to join the party of the Young Chevalier.1 He was Colonel of the 2nd troop of Horse Guards.1 He succeeded as the 5th Lord Coupar [S., 1607] on 5 January 1746.1 He succeeded as the 6th Lord Balmerinoch [S., 1606] on 5 January 1746.1 He fought in the Battle of Culloden on 16 April 1746, where he was taken prisoner.1 On 29 July 1746 he was tried for high treason, and found guilty (even though he pleaded not guilty.)1

 Citations